StevenClontz/prof.clontz.org/classes/2019/08/ma320/standards.md

   and analyze each statement.
 - **6. Proving tautologies by truth tables**.
   Be able to prove a tautology by generating its truth table.
+- **7. Direct, indirect, and contrapositive proofs** Be able to identify whether a proof is direct, indirect, or contrapositive.
+- **8. Set operations**
+  Be able to compute and illustrate a combination of set operations, including intersections, unions, complements, power sets, and cardinalities.